Last Updated on October 25, 2022 by brewthatcoffee

 Coffee roasting is the process of treating coffee seeds (green coffee) by heating them until they are roasted.
-The roasting process causes chemical changes to take place in the seed, which results in the seed changing color, developing a smokey taste and aroma, and losing weight.
+The roasting process causes chemical changes in the seed, which results in the seed changing color, developing a smokey taste and aroma, and losing weight.

 The degree to which green coffee beans are roasted affects the flavor and body of the resulting roasted coffee.
-Unroasted (green) coffee contains an abundance of naturally occurring carbon dioxide gas cells, which cause the green beans to puff up when roasted.
+Unroasted (green) coffee contains abundant naturally occurring carbon dioxide gas cells, which cause the green beans to puff up when roasted.

 Roast is traditionally described using four groups-light, medium, medium-dark, and dark roast.